Michael Long (Northern Ireland politician): Personal life

 Long met his wife Naomi when they were teenagers and they married in 1995.

+Naomi is the current leader of the Alliance Party, and a Member of the Northern Ireland Assembly (MLA) for Belfast East.

 On 23 April 2022, Long's father Adrian, a civil engineer, died.
 His funeral was held on 5 May, the same day as the 2022 Assembly election.